-Adjust device settings, view system information, and configure how the Air Lab captures data.
+Adjust device settings, view system information, and configure how your Air Lab captures data.

 The Settings program s gives you access to device information, power controls, and configuration options.
 Navigate to it from Prof. Robin's computer in the Lab.